Today I’m sharing all my favorite sources for designer throw pillows and designer fabric!

-With an upcoming change in seasons, I always love to switch up my throw pillows a bit!
-I’ve been looking for some fun new prints for our guest bedrooms and master bedroom and found a lot of cute options.
-Today I’m sharing my favorite sources for designer throw pillows and fabric, as I know they can be hard to find and sometimes only available to the trade.
-Additionally, many times designer fabrics require a two-yard minimum so it may be cost-prohibitive to make your own at times (especially when you don’t usually need that much yardage).
-Following are some of my tips to helps with these obstacles!
+With an upcoming change in seasons, I always love to switch up my colorful throw pillows!
+I’ve been looking for some fun new multi-color throw pillows for our guest bedrooms and master bedroom and found a lot of cute options.
+Today I’m sharing my favorite sources for designer throw pillows and fabric, as I know they can be hard to find and sometimes, only available to the interior design trade.
+Additionally, many times custom designer fabrics require a two-yard minimum so it may be cost-prohibitive to make your own at times (especially when you don’t usually need that much yardage).
+Following are some of my best tips to help with these obstacles!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.